decacis/godot_oculus_platform/docs/functions/asset-files.md

 Requests a list of asset files associated with this app.

-**Returs:** A `GDOculusPlatformPromise` that will contain an `Array` of `Dictionaries` with information about each asset file.
+**Returns:** A `GDOculusPlatformPromise` that will contain an `Array` of `Dictionaries` with information about each asset file.
 The promise will error if the request couldn't be fulfilled.

 If the asset file is of type `language_pack`, the "tag" key will be in BCP47 format.